 Informal residents groups are made up of a few individuals, who come together to sort out issues of concern on an estate.
 They can meet with Hounslow Homes staff to talk about issues, however the group still has to let all tenants know about their actions and progress through newsletters and meetings on estates.

-Informal residents groups don't need a formal constitution but the group should nominate a committee and elect a representative to HFTRA and other consultative meetings.
+Informal residents groups don't need a formal constitution but the group should nominate a committee.

 If you are involved in a new Residents’ Association or are in the process of setting one up, please remember that Hounslow Homes offer a ‘buddy support’ scheme.